bmbove/avr_psu_display/README.md

 In the circuit implementation, voltages were stepped down to 0-5V range using op amps.
 The current measurements are based on the output of a difference amplifier taking input from either side of a test resistor.

+Writeup on the build can be found [here](http://brianbove.com/blog/2015/2/23/power-supply-gets-a-display/).